 Compliance with internal and external regulations is confirmed through inspections and audits carried out by the Office of Radiation Safety.
 You will be contacted by the Office of Radiation Safety when your areas audit is due.
 If items of non-compliance are observed, confirmation should be obtained that the deficient items are corrected immediately at the time of inspection, or for more complicated items through re-inspection.

-All X-ray users are required to complete the initial X-ray safety training.
-The initial training can be found here Radiation 106: X-ray Devices.
+All other radiation producing device users are required to complete the initial Radiation 106: X-ray Devices training.